Homebuilding Insights

 Gold Medal Fun – Neighborhood Olympics

-- Host races, relay games, obstacle courses, swimming or diving (if you have a pool).
+• Host races, relay games, obstacle courses, swimming or diving events.

 Create a Volunteer League

-- Knit scarves, blankets, or hats for local charities.
+• Knit scarves or blankets for local charities.

 Everyone Loves to Eat!